 Intended Parents:

-• Marital Status & Age: Must be a legally married couple (woman aged 25-50, man aged 26-55) who have been married for at least five years.
-OR An Indian woman who is a widow or divorcee aged between 35 and 45 years.
-Single men, unmarried couples, and LGBTQ+ individuals are currently excluded.
+Marital Status & Age: The intended parents must be a legally married couple.
+The woman should be between 25 and 50 years old, and the man should be between 26 and 55 years old.
+They must have been married for at least five years.
+Alternatively, an Indian woman who is a widow or divorcee and between 35 and 45 years old may be eligible.
+Single men, unmarried couples, and LGBTQ+ individuals are currently not allowed.

-• Medical Need: Must possess a ‘Certificate of Essentiality’ issued by a competent District Medical Board, certifying a proven medical condition necessitating gestational surrogacy.
+Medical Need: The intended parents must have a ‘Certificate of Essentiality’ from a District Medical Board.
+This certificate proves that they have a medical condition that requires surrogacy.

-• Existing Children: Generally, the intended parents must not have any surviving child (whether biological, adopted, or born via prior surrogacy).
-Exceptions may apply if the existing child suffers from a life-threatening illness or a significant disability.
+Existing Children: Usually, the intended parents must not have any surviving children, whether biological, adopted, or from previous surrogacy.
+Exceptions may be made if the existing child has a life-threatening illness or a significant disability.

-• Eligibility Certificate: Must obtain a ‘Certificate of Eligibility’ confirming they meet all criteria.
+Eligibility Certificate: The intended parents must also get a ‘Certificate of Eligibility’ to confirm they meet all the requirements.

 Surrogate Mother:

-• Marital Status & Children: Must be married (or ‘ever-married’ as per some interpretations) and must have at least one biological child of her own.
+Marital Status & Children: The surrogate must be married (or have been married) and have at least one biological child of her own.

-• Frequency: A woman is permitted to act as a surrogate mother only once in her entire lifetime.
+Frequency: A woman can only be a surrogate mother once in her life.

-• Consent: Must provide written, informed consent to act as a surrogate, understanding the procedures and risks involved.
+Consent: The surrogate must give written, informed consent, understanding the procedures and risks involved.

 The Ban on Commercial Surrogacy